jkraemr/music-movies-React-client/README.md

 * Displays favorite movies
 * Allows users to remove a movie from their list of favorites

-## Who is the Music Movies API for?
+## Who is the Music Movies React Client for?
 * Users of the **myMusicMovies** web application.
 They will be movie enthusiasts who enjoy reading information about different music movies.

 ## Built with